 Contact us by phone or use our online contact form.
 We will take basic information and help you clarify what type of service is best suited to your concerns.
 We will explain our procedures for initial Intake Evaluations and schedule your appointments.
-Depending on the nature and severity of the presenting problems, the evaluation will be scheduled with Dr. Rudominer, Kathleen Prendergast, APN or Katherine Jackman, APN.

 Information about the Initial Consultation

 Seeking professional help is the most important and most difficult step in getting your life back on track.
 The information below may help to alleviate some of your anxiety by giving you an idea of what to expect on your first visit to Dr. Rudominer’s office.

 The first thing to clarify is the payment of the fee for the initial consultation (if you haven't already done so).
 This will allow you to comfortably proceed to the substance of your visit.

 Before the first visit you will be asked to download and print forms about the nature of your problems.
 Please fill these out and bring them with you on the first visit.
 These forms are very useful to help clarify the nature and cause of the problem.
 They will take approximately one hour to fill out.

 The initial consultation will last an hour to an hour and a half and will thoroughly explore the nature of your present complaints, your past psychiatric, medical, family and personal history, and treatment goal.
 At the end of the session we will work with you to develop customized treatment planning.
 You are encouraged to ask questions about any aspect of your treatment.

 In addition to our own professional staff, we maintain contact with a large network of professional specialist providers in the tri-state area and across the country.